 Click the Start button then the Settings button (a gear icon situated in the bottom-left corner of the Start menu).
 Then click Update & security > Back Up > Add a drive and then chose the drive you’d like to use as a backup.

 Now choose the files you want to back up:

 Click the Start button then the Settings button.
 Click Update & security > Backup > More options > Add a folder.
 Choose a folder you want to back up then click on Choose this folder.
 If you add the wrong folder or want to remove a folder from the backup list, click the folder in the Back up these folders list then click Remove.

 You can change how often a backup occurs, but do make sure the external drive is connected each time:

 Click the Start button then the Settings button.
 Click Update & security > Backup > More options.
 Click the dropdown arrow beneath Back up my files, then click frequency options.

 You can also change how long the backups are kept on the drive or network by clicking the dropdown arrow beneath Keep my backups, then click a time limit.

-REMEMBER THAT ONCE YOUR BACK UP IS FINISHED, YOU MUST DISCONNECT THE EXTERNAL BACKUP DEVICE FROM YOUR PC TO PREVENT RANSOMWARE FROM ATTACKING IT.
+REMEMBER THAT ONCE YOUR BACK UP IS COMPLETED, YOU MUST DISCONNECT THE EXTERNAL BACKUP DEVICE FROM YOUR PC TO PREVENT RANSOMWARE FROM ATTACKING IT.